spedas/pyspedas/docs/source/devguide.rst

-3)  Select GitHub from the left pane (assuming you've already set up your GitHub credentials), then select the spedas/pyspedas repository (PySPEDAS team members) or your fork of the repo (Outside contributors).
+3)  Select GitHub from the left pane (assuming you've already set up your GitHub credentials), then select the spedas/pyspedas repository (PySPEDAS team members) or your fork of the repo (outside contributors).
 PyCharm will automatically populate the "Directory" control.
 You should probably change the name to match the Conda environment you set up in step 1.